-- It is far easier to maintain a clean inbox if you start out with one.
+- Far easier to maintain a clean inbox if you start out with one.
 This alone is a tremendous key to better time management).

-- It offers an immediate sense of relief and freedom.
+- Offers an immediate sense of relief and freedom.

-- It provides more psychological space for thinking creatively.
+- Provides more psychological space for thinking creatively.

 Scrap that E-mail Clutter!

 All clutter takes up a certain amount of psychological space and can leave a person feeling burdened or sluggish.
 Getting rid of it creates an immediate sense of order and control, accompanied by feelings of lightness and freedom.
 E-mail clutter accumulates faster than anything—even for the well-organized.
 If you have too many e-mails crowding your inbox and are on the look out for great stress management tips, “The E-mail Delete Club” is for you.

 Before reforming my approach to electronic clutter, I’d open up my e-mail each morning to find an avalanche of e-mails in my inbox.
 I felt burdened by the build-up and kept putting off the job of clearing the mess until the day I discovered that I’d overlooked a message from a prospective client.
 E-mail clutter was negatively impacting my business.
 It was time to take action!

 Sound familiar?
 Here are some great new organizational skills that will help you start clearing the decks.